yo-yo-yo-jbo/mbr_analysis/README.md

 print(binascii.hexlify(c))
 ```
 Note how your MBR ends with `55aa`.
+For Linux, you could read the first `512` bytes from `/dev/sda` (or whatever boot device you used) similarly.